The gap Who we serve Pricing AEO explained Insights FAQ About Run your AI visibility check

 How long does it take to see results from AEO?

-First measurable movement in AI visibility typically appears within 60–90 days of systematic AEO work — significantly faster than traditional SEO, which takes 3–12 months to show meaningful results.
-Authority builds over time: the longer a firm invests in AEO, the stronger and more durable its AI visibility becomes relative to competitors who haven't started.
+First measurable movement in AI visibility typically appears within 60 to 90 days of systematic AEO work, significantly faster than traditional SEO, which takes months to show meaningful results.
+Authority builds over time: the longer a firm invests in AEO, the stronger and more durable its AI visibility becomes relative to competitors who have not started.

 Does AI recommend your firm right now?

-The free 45-minute AI Visibility Audit shows you exactly where your firm stands across ChatGPT, Perplexity, Claude, Gemini, and Copilot — and who AI is recommending instead of you.
+The free, live AI visibility check shows you exactly where your firm stands across ChatGPT, Perplexity, Claude, Gemini, and Copilot, and who AI is recommending instead of you.